Web banner MDA Bridge to Israel Awards logos

 Jake Marlowe z”l Award for Young Impact In memory of Jake Marlowe z”l who was murdered on 7/10.
 Decision made together with Lisa & Mike Marlowe.

-Corporate Impact Awarded to an organisation or business.
+Corporate Philanthropy Awarded to an organisation or business for their philanthropic giving.

 Community Organising Awarded to an individual, organisation or projects for organising the community to build bridges with Israel.